AlmostInteractive/ESP32-S3-Box-3-Voice-Assistant-Sensor-Dock/README.md

 # ESP32-S3-Box-3-Voice-Assistant-Sensor-Dock

 This config integrates Voice Assistant with the S3 Box 3's sensor dock.
 Full HA integration for everything actionable and adjustable on the device.
+Top-left physical button turns on/off the screen (device remains fully active).
+Bottom-left physical button resets the device.
+Red circle touch button toggles Voice Assistant mute.
+Top MUTE button will cause an unfixable error in the VA and the device must be reset to fix it, so don't touch that button.

 Features:
   - Voice assistant with on-device and in-HA wakeword